 - Shoot from different angles.
 Don't always shoot from your eye level.
 Get down where the object is or get close it.
 Walk around the object.

 - Allow only the detail you want to be the focus of your image.
-This is when it's great to have a macro lens or a lens that can shoot wide open and create some good quality bokeh.
+This is when it's great to have a macro lens or a lens that can shoot wide open and create some good bokeh.
 Open your lens wide, focus and enjoy!

 - If you're outside, watch for how the light hits your object so you can photograph it without harsh sunlight or shadows.